Aiden-Lonquist/space-invaders/README.md

 * SwiftUI

 ## Alpha Release
-* Create player that can be controlled by swiping
+* Created player that can be controlled by swiping
-* Give player functionality to shoot by tapping
+* Given player functionality for shooting by tapping
 * Tested to Implemented an enemy that moves and dies if it's not
 * Found placeholder sprites to use before we implement 3D model